How to Change Your Address When You Move

 How to Temporarily Change Your Mail Address in the USA

-If you are planning your moving budget for a temporary move someplace else, you should ask for a temporary COA.
+If you are planning your moving budget for temporarily moving to a big city, relocating to the suburbs, or someplace else, you should ask for a temporary COA.
 Make sure to ask about timeline rules for a temporary location switch.
 Some local offices can hold your mail for a short period, but you should check if this type of service is available at your post office.

 You filled out a request, online or in person, but your plans for moving failed, so now you should cancel it.
 To do this, you will require a confirmation number.
 Those are the digits you can find in the letter or in the email you got when you made the request.